In Exercises 35–40, use the standard normal distribution or the t... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from a data set, that is likely to contain the population parameter with a specified level of confidence, typically 95%.
-It is calculated using the sample mean and standard deviation, providing an estimate of uncertainty around the sample statistic.
-For normally distributed data, the interval can be constructed using the z-score or t-score, depending on the sample size.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the population parameter with a specified level of confidence, such as 95%.
+It provides an estimate of uncertainty around the sample mean, indicating how much the sample mean might vary from the true population mean.

 Recommended video: